FRex/analyzepng/README.md

 Tries to be robust, not print trash, handle any chunk length, etc. if chunk ID is not letters they will be printed as a hex number (see bad4cc.png below).
+Should work on any OS and any C compiler.

 ```
 $ analyzepng.exe